sedfarouk/DixLang/README.md

 # DixLang 🚀

-Welcome to **DixLang** – your very own programming language built from **SCRATCH** using Python!
+Welcome to **DixLang** – my very own programming language built from **SCRATCH** using Python!
-Whether you’re new to programming or a seasoned coder, DixLang offers a fun and approachable way to learn language design, lexing/parsing, and interpreter internals.
+Whether you’re new to programming or a seasoned coder, DixLang offers a fun and approachable way to learn programming.
 Plus, it’s packed with features to help you get creative 😎!

 ---